After The First Week: Settling into the School Year

 1. Consistency is Key: Maintain a consistent daily routine, including regular sleep and meal times.
 Consistency provides comfort and security for your child during this time of change.

-3. Open Communication: Keep the lines of communication open with your toddler.
+3. Open Communication: Keep the lines of communication open with your child.
 Ask them about their day, and actively listen to their thoughts and feelings.
 This helps them feel understood and supported.
 If they don’t seem to want to talk about it right after school, that’s totally ok!
 Their bodies and minds are likely still processing all the different things they did throughout their school day.
 Checking in later at dinner or in the evening might encourage more language!

 Building a Strong Connection